zephyrproject-rtos/zephyr/boards/nxp/lpcxpresso55s69/doc/index.rst

 Flashing
 ========

-Here is an example for the :ref:`hello_world` application.
+Here is an example for the :zephyr:code-sample:`hello_world` application.
 This example uses the :ref:`jlink-debug-host-tools` as default.

 .. zephyr-app-commands::